 * Master of Arts in Pastoral Liturgy

-Santa Clara University, where a portion of his thesis was published in their journey, Pastoral Ministry
+Santa Clara University, where a portion of his thesis was published in their journal, Pastoral Ministry

 * Master of Divinity